 I stuck my finger in the fabricator port, closed my eyes, inhaled more green light from the red sun, pushed it into the machine, and wrote the fabrication commands.
 Again, and again, and again, until it was lunch time.

-Was expecting the same machine-cleaner-spiced curry from morning, but it was actually worse.
+I was expecting the same machine-cleaner-spiced curry from morning, but it was actually worse.
 Mulch, we called this bread.
-Biting down too hard on it had once shattered a front tooth.
+Biting down too hard had once shattered a front tooth.
+I stuck my tongue in the hole in my front set and winced from the memory.
 Since then, I’d learned to dip it into my water cup before biting, though that made my water nasty.
 Still, a worker must eat, and my water tasted weird anyway.

 I was the first in the mess hall.
 Ironic, but I felt self-conscious eating alone.
-As if ghosts sat in the empty corners around me, and they all watched me chew.
+As if ghosts sat in the empty corners around me and watched me chew.

 I looked up to see the gray hairs poking out of Rahal’s nose.
-He clanked his plate of mulch across from mine and sat on the floor.
+He clanked his plate of mulch across from mine and took a seat.

 “Praise Sanga,” I mimicked.